You can also check our YouTube channel for the popular FAQs.

 Q: Does my EV have a regular 12v battery?

-A: Yes, the 12v battery is used to power the accessories in the vehicle such as the lights, audio and heated seats, power windows, and heater.
+A: Yes, a 12v battery is used to power the accessories in the vehicle such as the lights, audio and heated seats, power windows, and heater.
+If your EV’s 12v battery is run down from a long period of inactivity (3+ weeks) it can be jump started like yesteryear’s gas cars.

 Q: Does my car come with a charger?